CONSERVATION WORK

 Pit Viper Trail Camera Project Photographs 2025

 A camera with a special stand I made, fixed on a combination timber rattlesnake / copperhead den crevice, beneath a large slab rock, with a small eye I painted on the rock above where the snakes enter and exit the den.
-Over 100 rattlesnakes and likely at least half that many copperheads, along with both species of black snakes hibernate under the rock, likely in a deep cavity that might span four feet in diameter and be four or five feet at its lowest depth.
+Over 100 rattlesnakes and likely at least half that many copperheads, along with both species of black snakes, hibernate under the rock, likely in a deep cavity that might span four to six feet in diameter, and be four or five feet at its lowest depth.
 2025.

 A camera positioned over a man-made talus pile along the retaining wall of a dam at a small rural pond on private property.
-A late contact of mine was called to the home, by the homeowner and the head of an excavation company, in the late 1970s, to verify the presence of over 40 copperheads that crawled up to the surface when the wall was dug up and redone.
-Across the street is a massive ledge system and a good amount of talus, likely home to a hundred or more snakes.
+A late contact of mine was called to the home, by the homeowner, along with the head of an excavation company, in the late 1970s, to verify the presence of over 40 copperheads that crawled up to the surface when the wall was dug up and redone.
+Across the street is a massive ledge system, and a good amount of talus, likely home to a hundred or more snakes.
 I was able to verify the presence of copperheads still using these rocks as a home.
+People living in this area of New York may think copperheads are everywhere - but this is far from the case.
+In this part of New York, especially, copperheads live in isolated populations, often spread many miles apart.
+In Dutchess County, there may be as few as 20 population left in the entire county, where as 300 years ago there were likely well over 100.
+In Columbi County, there may be none at all - I am still in the process of verifying their presence at several sites.
 2025.

-Photos of the cameras taken at some of the sites over the course of the year.
+Photos of the cameras taken at some of the sites over the course of the year, and some photos of the equiptment and project stuff, including some specialty stands and rigs I made, for specific situations.
 2025. *CLICK ON PHOTOS TO ENLARGE

 Pit Viper Trail Camera Project Video Clips 2025